 Will there be changes to the program while the students are in Israel?

-Will we be receiving updates before and during the program regarding changes in guidelines?
+Will we be receiving updates during the program regarding changes in guidelines?

 Yes, we will be in regular communication with parents while the students are in Israel.
 We will also be regularly updating our guidelines and protocols based on recommendations from the government and ensure that all staff and students are trained and aware of all protocols and guidelines.